-- 1. To define a comprehensive emergency management system designed to provide a timely, integrated, and coordinated response to emergencies. - 2.
-To identify organizational structure, resources, and personnel necessary for a consolidated response. - 3.
-To provide a guide that allows for organizational flexibility in prioritization, strategic planning, risk assessment, and meeting the immediate needs of a disaster response.
+- A. Define a comprehensive emergency management system designed to provide a timely, integrated and coordinated response to emergencies. - B. Identify organizational structure, resources and personnel necessary for a consolidated response. - C. Provide a guide that allows for organizational flexibility in prioritization, strategic planning, risk assessment and meeting the immediate needs of a disaster response.

-POLICY:
+OBJECTIVES:

-- 1. Provide for the protection of life, safety, and health of Kaiser Permanente members/visitors, physicians, employees, contractors, students, and all other building occupants. - 2.
-Provide an environment where quality medical care is delivered during and after an emergency. - 3.
-Provide for the protection of organizational assets, such as facilities, resources, and vital records. - 4.
-Provide a framework to respond and recover from emergencies and to return to normal or near-normal business operations when possible.
+- A. Provide for the protection of life, safety and health of Kaiser Permanente members, personnel and visitors. - B. Provide an environment where quality medical care is delivered during and after an emergency. - C. Provide for the protection of organizational assets, such as facilities, resources and vital records. - D. Provide a framework to respond and recover from emergencies and to return to normal or near-normal business operations when possible.

-ASSUMPTIONS AND GENERAL INFORMATION:
+ASSUMPTIONS & GENERAL INFORMATION:

-- 1. Emergency Planning for the maximum credible (worst case) scenario will provide for the appropriate level of preparedness adequately to respond and recover from anticipated region wide emergencies. - 2.
-The facilities will be self-sufficient through the initial response phase of a disaster.
-(Local government officials recommend self-sufficiency for no less than 96 hours).
-This includes utility systems, infrastructures, food, water and supplies, and other services such as the local laboratory. - Emergency medical and patient care supportive materials will be furnished initially through management and appropriate distribution of existing supply exchange carts, as indicated through the "logistics" section of the Hospital Command Center (HCC). - Sufficient emergency food supplies will be maintained through the Food and Nutrition Services Department, by rotating and managing the distribution of stable, non-perishable and milk food items and potable bottled water (see policy MCW 6950).
+- A. Emergency Planning for the maximum credible [worst case] scenario will provide for the appropriate level of preparedness adequately to respond and recover from anticipated region wide emergencies. - B. The facilities will be self-sufficient through the initial response phase of a disaster.
+[Local government officials recommend self-sufficiency for no less than 72 hours].
+This includes utility systems, infrastructures, food, water and supplies, and other services such as the local laboratory.

-Location: Medical Center Wide Policy# MCW 6200 Revision Date: 5/20 Page 2 of 9
+Location: Medical Center Wide Policy # 6200.00 Revision Date: 6/14 Page 2 of 9